flash62au/MagneticScaleSpeedometer/README.md

 **Magnets**

 * It is important that the two magnets are 'similar' in size and magnetic properties.
 (They don't have to absolutely identical.)
+* The polarity of the magnets does not matter
 * They should be placed a 'similar' distance to the left/right 'edge' of each carriage.  i.e. So they will pass the phone at a similar distance.
 * The distance between the magnets does not matter, other than if they are too close the app may not recognise that the passing of the first magnet has ended.
 * Similarly, the carriage carrying the magnets should not be too close to the loco.